ebarlas/TrippinOnTubs/README.md

 # Image Pre-Loading

-Large sprite sheets can take a measurable amount of time to load.
+Large sprites can take a measurable amount of time to load.
 The level that appears on launch has relatively few objects and does not include the largest sprites.
 This represents an opportunity for pre-fetching large images.
 When the game launches, large sprites are loaded in a background thread while the auto-play loading level initializes and appears to the user.